-If you’re pregnant or have gone through a pregnancy, you’ve probably seen a pamphlet at your obstetrician’s office about cord blood banking.
-Maybe that piqued your curiosity: What exactly is cord blood banking, and is it something you should consider?
-We’re guessing that brochure gave you an overview about umbilical cord blood—“ cord blood” for short—and how banking it can offer security for your family down the line when it comes to treating medical conditions.
-We get it: It’s a big decision (among a host of big decisions you have to make during your pregnancy), one where you’ll want to weigh the pros and cons of cord blood banking, figure out the difference between private and public cord blood banking and how to choose among the different cord blood banking companies out there.
+If you’re pregnant, you’ve probably seen a pamphlet at your OB’s office about umbilical cord blood banking and how it can offer some security down the line if you ever have to treat baby for certain medical conditions.
+But it’s a big decision—one where you’ll want to carefully weigh the pros and cons.
+Here, we help you figure out the difference between private and public cord blood banking, and how to choose from among the different cord blood banking companies out there.

 Once the cord is clipped, a medical provider then inserts a needle into the umbilical vein on the part of the cord that’s still attached to the placenta.
 (Worried about that needle getting anywhere near baby?
 Don’t be: Once the cord has been cut, the needle has no contact with your newborn.)
 That needle is used to drain the blood—about one to five ounces—into a collection bag, which is then sealed and sent to a cord blood bank.
 The process typically takes less than 10 minutes.
 (Note: The umbilical cord is cut in the same way before it’s drained, so cord blood collecting shouldn’t interfere with how quickly mom and baby can have immediate skin-to-skin contact.)